I enjoy doing DIY crafts and decorating projects, and love giving advice on how to use colors.

 Applying and Removing Your Shoe Clips

 Caution: The prongs on the shoe clip base have been known to wear on the inside of shoes.
-That is because most people tend to yank it off their shoes, causing it to rip off little by little.
+That is because most people tend to yank it off their shoes, causing the clip base to rip off little by little.
 The best way to remove the clip is to pull it gently away from the inside of the shoe.

 © 2011 Comfort Babatola